sanyambassi/thales-cdsp-csm-mcp-server/README.md

 📹 **[Watch the Demo Video - Coming Soon]()**

 See the Thales CSM Akeyless Vault MCP Server in action, demonstrating:
+- Deploying the MCP server and using with Cursor AI
 - Protect hard coded secrets in repositories
 - Secret creation and management
 - DFC key operations